Dill Mill Gayye: Season 1

 The show follows the lives of surgical interns and resident doctors of Sanjeevani hospital.
 It deals with the pressures, drama, romance, interpersonal relationships and humour in their lives.
 At the start of the show, the interns are Dr Anjali Gupta, Dr Armaan Malik, Dr Riddhima Gupta, Dr Atul Joshi, and Dr Sapna Shah.
 Dr Shashank Gupta is the head of the hospital and the father of Anjali and Riddhima.

 Initially, Armaan and Riddhima were at loggerheads.
 Anjali and Armaan become good friends, and Riddhima, Atul and Sapna become a good friend.
-A medical camp is arranged in a village where Armaan and Riddhima come closer towards each other.
+A medical camp is arranged in a village where Armaan and Riddhima come closer towards each other, and Armaan begans to fall in love with Riddhima.
 Slowly, they become friends.
 Riddhima learns that she is Nurse Padma's daughter and not Dr Shashank's real daughter.
 Anjali makes a bet with Armaan that Riddhima will fall for him.
 Riddhima learns about this.
 She is heartbroken.
 After few instances, they resolve their differences, and Riddhima finally confesses her love to Armaan.
 They are enjoying their togetherness.

 Two new interns enter Dr Rahul Garewal and Dr Muskaan Chadda.
 Rahul and Armaan have a tashan between them.
 Muskaan likes Armaan and Rahul likes Riddhima.
 Meanwhile, Atul started liking Anjali and Sapna marries a patient.
 Rahul and Muskaan's family wants them to get married, but they don't want to.
 To get away from this situation, Muskaan receives help from Armaan without telling Riddhima about this.
 This leads to a separation between Armaan and Riddhima.
 Rahul now knows about them.